nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 When writing automated tests, it is important to know what should be tested how and what the scope of the test should be.
-When working with Spring Boot I usually devide my tests into three scopes:
+When working with Spring Boot I usually divide my tests into three scopes:

 - Unit
 - Integration
 - System

-Each of these has it's own uses and constraints and each builds the basis for the next scope.
-Wehn executing a build, the unit-scoped tests should run first.
+Each of these has its own uses and constraints and each builds the basis for the next scope.
+When executing a build, the unit-scoped tests should run first.
-They are the most numerous and the fastes.
-If any of them break, the build should imidiatly fail without executing any other tests of higher scopes.
-If all unit-scoped tests passs, the integration-scoped tests are executed.
+They are the most numerous and the fastest.
+If any of them break, the build should immediately fail without executing any other tests of higher scopes.
+If all unit-scoped tests pass, the integration-scoped tests are executed.
 These will verify our usage of framework features and the integration of different parts of the application.
-Last but not least the system-scoped tests wil be executed.
+Last but not least the system-scoped tests will be executed.
-These are the only tests which are allowd to block system resources (like sockets, ports, databases etc.).
+These are the only tests which are allowed to block system resources (like sockets, ports, databases etc.).

-Mor on each of those, when we come to them in the following chapters.
+More on each of those, when we come to them in the following chapters.

-The code example in this articale will make use of these technologies:
+The code example in this article will make use of these technologies:
 - JUnit 5 as a runner for most tests
 - JUnit 4 as a runner for tests which need the Spring JUnit Runner
 - AssertJ for assertions